openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## <a name="convert-models-to-intermediate-representation"></a>Step 2: Convert the Model with Model Optimizer

 In this step, your trained models are ready to run through the Model Optimizer to convert them to the IR (Intermediate Representation) format.
-For most model types, this is required before using the Inference Engine with the model.
+For most model types, this is required before using the OpenVINO Runtime with the model.

 Models in the IR format always include an `.xml` and `.bin` file and may also include other files such as `.json` or `.mapping`.
-Make sure you have these files together in a single directory so the Inference Engine can find them.
+Make sure you have these files together in a single directory so the OpenVINO Runtime can find them.

 REQUIRED: `model_name.xml`
 REQUIRED: `model_name.bin`